 Many people assume that any debts would be written off after they die, but that’s rarely the case.
 And when it comes to a car finance debt, the finance company is still entitled to its money back.

-A lease is entirely different, as you are not borrowing any money and are simply renting the car.
-A car leasing agreement, like personal contract hire (PCH), would automatically conclude in the event of your death and the leasing company would simply take its car back.
+A lease is different again, as you are not borrowing any money and are simply renting the car.
+A car leasing agreement, like personal contract hire (PCH), will have early termination penalties that apply for ending a lease early.

 Who is responsible for your car finance debt after your death?